diaviloai/Onedebrid/currentsprint.md

    `composable(Route.Search.path) { SearchScreen(...) }` entry, decide how
-   the user reaches Search from Home (Home is still a placeholder, so this may mean Search becomes the temporary start destination, or Home's placeholder gets a button to it — worth deciding with Dia rather than assuming).
-This is what makes SearchScreen actually reachable for the first time.
+   the user reaches Search from Home (Home is still a placeholder, so this may mean Search becomes the temporary start destination, or Home's placeholder gets a button to it — decide with Dia rather than assuming).
 2. **HomeScreen.kt** (real Composable, replacing NavGraph's inline placeholder).
 HomeViewModel already exists.
 3. Settings/Profile screen (real Composable) — ProfileViewModel exists.
 4. Continue Watching persistence gap: `SavePlaybackPositionUseCase` currently only updates in-memory `SessionState`, not the Room-backed ContinueWatchingEntity table.
-Not persisted end-to-end yet.
 5. Media cache/lookup layer — not yet started.
-Would eventually let the nav graph pass a bare `mediaId` as a real nav arg, fix PendingPlaybackHolder's process-death gap, and let SearchScreen route TV_SHOW results somewhere (an episode-picker screen) instead of marking them unsupported.
+Would eventually let the nav graph pass a bare `mediaId` as a real nav arg, fix PendingPlaybackHolder's process-death gap, and let SearchScreen route TV_SHOW results to an episode-picker screen instead of marking them unsupported.
 6. Episode-picker screen / Details screen — not started.
 Needed to lift Session 22's TV_SHOW limitation in SearchScreen.
 7. Stream-candidate picker UI — not started.
 Needed to lift Session 22's